zilluss/gradle-jade-plugin/README.md

-gradle-jade-plugin
+gradle-jade-plugin - a plugin to precompile jade files
 ==================

-Plugin to precompile jade files
+This plugin enables you to generate html files from jade templates during your build process.
+It uses [**jade4j**](https://github.com/neuland/jade4j), which you can also use to compile jade files at runtime.